nasa/WellClear/DAIDALUS/README.md

 guidance logic, and computation of loss of well-clear contours.

 ## Pre-Defined Configurations
-The directory [`Configurations`](Configurations) includes the following DAIDALUS' configurations files that are used in the current draft of RTCA SC-228 MOPS V3.8 (2016-11-10):
+The directory [`Configurations`](Configurations/) includes the following configurations files that are related to RTCA SC-228 MOPS Phase I.

 * [`WC_SC_228_std.txt`](Configurations/WC_SC_228_std.txt):
   This configuration implements the alerting and maneuvering guidance